TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

-Note that :meth:`float.hex` is an instance method, while :meth:`float.fromhex` is a class method.
+Note that :meth:`float.hex` is an instance method, while :meth:`float.kutokahex` is a kundi method.

 A hexadecimal string takes the form::